goodguytim1/pwj-chrome-extension/readme.md

 - Append the link element to action item in `renderActionItem()` function
 - Make sure to check if webiste data exists

-## TODO: Create the Update Name modal
+## DONE: Create the Update Name modal

 #### HINTS:
 - Use the Bootstrap modal from [here](https://getbootstrap.com/docs/4.0/components/modal/)